Overview of Complementary and Alternative Medicine

 In some cases,�doctors will recommend, or patients may request, treatment alternatives that are not considered conventional medicine.
-Conventional refers to medicine typically practiced by�people who have M.D. (medical doctor) or D.O. (doctor of osteopathy) degrees, and who suggest treatments that have been scientifically tested, found to be safe and effective, and approved by the FDA.
+Conventional refers to medicine typically practiced by�people who have M.D. (medical doctor) or D.O. (doctor of osteopathic medicine) degrees, and who suggest treatments that have been scientifically tested, found to be safe and effective, and approved by the FDA.

 Sometimes, however, these�doctors may also recommend some nonconventional therapies that may be used to complement, or complete, a treatment plan.

 Complementary medicine.
 Any form of therapy used in combination with standard or conventional medicine.
 Complementary therapy usually serves to relieve symptoms and improve quality of life.�This is sometimes called integrative medicine.�